Call to writers everywhere

 Laetitia Rutherford Erskine

-Laetitia is a literary agent at Watson, Little where she represents a diverse list of Fiction and Non-Fiction writers.
-She regularly gives writing workshops, collaborating with Kingston University, Indie Novella, and Sally Bayley among others.
-In 2024, Laetitia received the University of West London’s Vice-Chancellor’s Award to begin a part-time Phd to run alongside managing her list of authors.
+Laetitia is a literary agent at Watson, Little representing a diverse list of Fiction and Non-Fiction.
+She regularly gives writing workshops, collaborating with Kingston University, Indie Novella, and the London Writers’ Cafe.
+In 2024, Laetitia received the University of West London’s Vice-Chancellor’s Award to begin a part-time Phd exploring the print to digital transformation.
+Laetitia is researching this alongside working closely with her authors.

 Justin Wateridge